nmnaughton/nmnaughton.github.io/pages/inverse-problem.md

 ### Machine Learning Models

 Does the problem even exist if you don't use machine learning to try and solve it?
 Machine learning techniques have shown great promise in being able to solve inverse problems, and this inverse problem is no exception.
 By generating large training datasets using the numerical model, it is possible to train models to predict the microstruture from the dMRI signal \[4\].
 The disadvantage of these models is they are often not based on the underlying physcis of the problem so the can not give insight into what is going on.
 Because of this, it is important to first understand the relatinoship between microstruture and dMRI.
 By first understanding this relationhsip, we can know the limits and caveats of the predictions of the machine learning models.

+Solving the inverse problem and being able to predict the microstruture of skeletal muscle from dMRI signal will likely require a combination of different models, each with its own strengths and weakness.
+By combining these models we will be able to take a dMRI measurement and estimate what the underlying tissue microstruture is.
+These microstrutural estiamtes will then be used in micro-mechancial models of muscle to solve the [mechanical problem](/pages/mechanical-problem) of understanding how microstrutural variations affect the effective mechacnial properties of msucle, and by extension, the ability of the muscle to transmit force and function.

 ### References